Craig Verwers, D.V.M.

 High School when he met a Fort Worth veterinarian and learned what a veterinarian did.
 He started working for that veterinarian as a kennel assistant when he was 14 years old and continued working with different veterinarians through high school and college.
 He received his Doctor of Veterinary Medicine from Texas A & M University College of Veterinarian Medicine.

 Dr. Verwers’ desire is to partner with you to give your pet the longest, healthiest, and happiest life possible.
-He enjoys sharing the latest research and information on ways to make this goal possible.
+He enjoys sharing the latest information with pet parents on ways to make this goal possible.
 Important components to maintain good health are preventative lab work, good dental care, and quality nutrition as part of an overall preventative protocol.
 With a full in-house lab, digital x-ray, and radio and laser scalpels, he is able to do diagnostic procedures as well as many general surgeries.
 Extensive use of cold laser therapy helps many cases.

-In the past several years, Dr. Verwers has become an avid golfer; playing as often as three times a week when possible.
+In the past several years, Dr. Verwers has become an avid golfer; playing as often as three times a week whenever possible.
 His ongoing involvement with the Optimist and Rotary clubs is important to him because of the benefits they provide to the community and the friendships he has formed through them.
 He regularly volunteers at Beautiful Feet in the kitchen making breakfast.
 But most importantly, he is the husband of Debbie, a father of four and a grandfather of seven.